RelationalAI/rai-sdk-java/README.md

 The SDK build lifecycle is managed using the standard `mvn` lifecycle commands.

-Compile the SDK soruce code
+Compile the SDK source code

     mvn compile